Day 38, Monday, May 20: Lires to Muxía (25 km, 15.5 miles)

 I have had similar thoughts about my Camino.
 By now you have realized what a joy it has been for me to be able to communicate with people from different countries, via English, of course, but especially with Spanish.
 Spanish has allowed me to talk not only with people from Spanish-speaking countries, but with pilgrims from Brazil and Portugal, from Italy.
 Then there was my French, which, weak as it is, opened more doors.
 It has occurred to me that perhaps all my years of language study were meant to eventually bring me to this experience of the Camino.
 Perhaps that is exaggerating, but language has been a huge part of this trip for me.

-Perhaps the same could be said for my love of the outdoors beginning, really, when I was very young and would so enjoy my trips to the farm in Minnesota, to the “cabin” in Newaygo, Michigan…, continuing with all the camping and biking that Ken and I have done through the years.
+Perhaps the same could be said for my love of the outdoors beginning, really, when I was very young and would so enjoy my trips to “the farm” in Minnesota, to the “cabin” in Newaygo, Michigan…, continuing with all the camping and biking that Ken and I have done through the years.
 The foundation they gave me surely enhanced my appreciation of this trek.

 Ditto the hiking I did in Indiana in preparation for coming to Spain.
 And also the blogging that I began last fall to get into a certain mindset.
-Well, no, not really to “get into” a mindset but to “get the mind’s field” ready, to have it plowed so it would be open to the many seeds that would fall into it a I advanced.
+Well, no, not really to “get into” a mindset but to “get the mind’s field” ready, to have it plowed so it would be open to the many seeds that would fall into it as I advanced.

 All preparation.
 All ways of readying myself.
 Over decades, really.
 Seven of them!